-Mother and Grammy, Your adventure began 19, Pittsburgh on August 1936, as the second of three girls born to William and Sara Sangl.
-Despite the cultural norms of the time, your curiosity and independent norms curiosity spirit led you on a solo journey across Europe nearly a year just after you graduated from St. Lawrence Šchool.
-You returned home and earned a nursing degree from the Saint Francis School of Nursing, which you used to provide care to the community for several years before provide care to the communication of starting a family of your own.

-To our dear

-With the birth of your three children and 11 grandchildren, with the combraced the role of loving mother and power lost your you fully embraced the role of loving mother and grandmother.
-But all the while you never lost your adventurous spirit and continued to explore the world.
-In youth you traveled for novelty and excitement, but as a mother you also traveled to enrich the lives of others; across all seven continents, and most countries therein, you amassed countless treasures, stories, and lessons so that you could bring them home and share them with us.
+To our dear Mother and Grammy, Your adventure began on August 19, 1936, as the second of three girls born to William and Sara Sangl.
+Despite the cultural time, your norms the curiosity and independent spirit led you a solo iourney Europe across nearly a year just after you graduated from St. Lawrence School.
+You returned home and earned a nursing degree from the Saint Francis School of Nursing, which you used to provide care to the community for several years before starting a family of your own.
+With the birth of your three children and 11 grandchildren you fully embraced the role of loving mother grandmother.
+But all the while you never lost and your adventurous spirit and continued to explore the world.
+In youth you traveled for novelty and excitement, but as a mother you also traveled to enrich the lives of others; across seven continents, and most countries therein, amassed countless treasures, stories, and lessons so that you could bring them home and share them with us.
 You saw as much of this world as any one human could, and you imparted the best of it to us.

-You instilled in us the importance of lifelong learning, exemplified by your daily reading of four newspapers, your schedule full of lecture series at the universities and Heinz Hall, your nightly Jeopardy challenges, and your countless trips to the Carnegie museums, the Pittsburgh Zoo, and Phipps Conservatory with your grandchildren.
+You instilled in us the importance of lifelong learning,

+exemplified by your daily reading of four newspapers, your schedule full of lecture series at the universities and Heinz Hall, your nightly Jeopardy challenges, and your countless trips to the Carnegie museums, the Pittsburgh Zoo, and Phipps Conservatory with your grandchildren.
 Your home was filled with mementos from around the world, and you made sure we knew the origin of each and the importance of all the cultures they represented.
 You taught us the importance of charity through the generous use of your time and resources.
 No request for help that reached you ever went unanswered.